ShimaTaku818/R-as-GIS-for-Economists/docs/index.md

 	* other miscellaneous basic operations
 + Chapter 3: Spatial interactions of vector datasets (available)
 	* understand topological relations of multiple `sf` objects
-	* spatially subsetting one layer based on another layer
+	* spatially subsetting a layer based on another layer
 	* extracting values from one layer to another layer^[`over` function in `sp` language]
-+ Chapter 4: The basics of raster data handling using `raster` and `terra` packages (coming soon)
++ Chapter 4: The basics of raster data handling using `terra` and `raster` packages (coming soon)
 	* understand object classes by the `terra` and `raster` packages
 	* import and export raster data
 	* stack raster data